ibm-cloud-docs/cloud-pak-security/getting-started.md

 Review the prerequisites so that you can successfully install the IBM Cloud Pak® for Security.

-* A [Red Hat OpenShift](https://cloud.ibm.com/kubernetes/catalog/about?platformType=openshift) cluster on IBM Cloud with version 4.12.X.
+* A [Red Hat OpenShift](https://cloud.ibm.com/kubernetes/catalog/about?platformType=openshift) cluster on IBM Cloud with version 4.12.X or 4.14.X.

 * The Red Hat OpenShift cluster needs to have internet access during the deployment time of IBM Cloud Pak® for Security.